 I am an artist who loves many forms of art and am always seeking for greater avenues to use my artistic talent.
 I want the work I create to have purpose and significance not only for me personally, but for those who receive and observe it.
 I believe this is an important part of who God created me to be and the gift He’s given me to bless others.
 My family and I are so thankful for TLC, and it is with prayer, humility, and gratitude that I seek this opportunity to give and serve this church.

 My name is Dean Ogawa.
-I have been married to Lisa (formerly Lisa Bailey) for about four and a half years.
-Lisa has been a member of TLC for the past thirteen years and I became a member after our marriage.
+I have been married to Lisa (formerly Lisa Bailey) for about five and a half years.
+Lisa has been a member of TLC for the past fourteen years and I became a member after our marriage.
 I moved to Denver from Colorado Springs.
 While living in Colorado Springs, I was a member of Springs Community Church for about ten years.
-I have one son, Kris, who is twenty six years old and currently living in Denver.
+I have one son, Kris, who is twenty seven years old and currently living in Denver.

 I graduated from the University of Colorado, Boulder in 1975.
 I attended CU on an Army ROTC Scholarship.
 Upon graduation, I attended Law School at Gonzaga University School of Law.
 I was licensed to practice law in Colorado and proceeded to fulfill my military obligation.
 I was a judge advocate in the JAGC for four years.
 I then returned to civilian life and practiced law for twenty years.
 I then received my teaching license and taught on Fort Carson at Patriot Elementary School.
 I currently teach as a substitute in the Denver Public School system in the southwest area of Denver.